Presentations/popcorn-js/docs/locale.md

 Provide language and region locale information

 When a page loads, Popcorn will initialize a table of useful language and locale related values.
 The table can be updated with a call to Popcorn.locale.set(), eg. Popcorn.locale.set("fr-CA");.
-Calls to Popcorn.locale.set(); will result in the “locale:changed” event being fired on all currently existing Popcorn instances.
+Calls to Popcorn.locale.set(); will result in the "locale:changed" event being fired on all currently existing Popcorn instances.
 This allows program code, plugins and players to listen for changes in the locale and react accordingly.

 ## Options ##